gityoav/pyg-cell/README.md

         2023-01-24 18:34:47.983135
 ```

+This is incredibly useful when debugging: a program will run and the last cell to fail will be instantly obvious.
-The data is also available based on the primary keys provided:
+If you want just the data, the data is available based on the primary keys provided:

 ```
     >>> assert get_data(key = 'c') == 3
 ```

-### Example: persistency in a database
+### Example: Cell persistency in a database

 The db_cell/document will be stored in a document store.
 You can choose either a MongoDB (using pyg_mongo) or MS SQL database (pyg_sql)